DMCA PROTECTED AND MONITORED

 Back in the day there wasn't such a thing as reciprocity of BJJ rank to judo.
 Even today the IBJJF International Brazilian Jiujitsu Federation offers no reciprocity for a judoka to gain rank in BJJ.
 If my BJJ history regarding Carlson Gracie BJJ serves me at one time CG senior required his BJJ black belts to go TRAIN in judo to EARN their black belts in judo.
 This meant going to a judo school and learning Judo.
 Period.

 As a 5th degree black belt in judo who has one stripe on his BJJ white belt, I have no desire other than to earn my blue belt in BJJ in Carlson Gracie BJJ.
-I have no desire to be fast tracked or made exception for becuase of my rank in judo.
+I have no desire to be fast tracked or made exception for because of my rank in judo.
 Putting on a white belt is more of a mindset than anything, it means that you are willing to put the work in, willing to change the way you might do some things, willing to learn and grow.

 I WANT NOTHING ABOUT MY TRAINING TO BE WATERED DOWN!